ginnymahant/amsutility/README.md

 Apex Classes

-  ApexManagedShareObjects - This is a singleton pattern based class which contains details of share objects of all objects that have been configured for apex managed sharing.
+  ApexManagedShareObjects - This is a singleton pattern based class which builds details of share objects of those that have been configured in ApexManagedSharingSettings.

-  ApexManagedSharingUtilityV2 - This is also a singleton pattern based class which has methods for sharing access and revoking access of users to records of objects that have been configured in custom metadata.
+  ApexManagedSharingUtility - This is also a singleton pattern based class which has methods for sharing access and revoking access of users to records of objects that have been configured in custom metadata.
 This class maintains a map mapOfAllSharingRecordsToInsert which contains a list of share object records to be created per object.
 The class also maintains a map mapOfAllUserAccessDetailsPerObject which contains list of all users and records that they must get access to per object.
-ApexManagedSharingUtilityV2 detects if it needs to create share records and delete share records in asynchronous mode.
+ApexManagedSharingUtility detects if it needs to create share records and delete share records in asynchronous mode.
 To do so it uses QueueableAMS_ProvideAccess or QueueableAMS_RevokeAccess .
 If the amount of share records to be created or queried is higher than per transaction limit then ApexManagedSharingUtilityV2  utility switches to asynchronous mode otherwise it runs synchronously.

-  QueueableAMS_ProvideAccess - This queueable apex class is invoked  by shareRecords method of ApexManagedSharingUtilityV2.
+  QueueableAMS_ProvideAccess - This queueable apex class is invoked by shareRecords method of ApexManagedSharingUtility.

-  QueueableAMS_RevokeAccess - This queueable apex class is invoked  by revokeAllAccess method of ApexManagedSharingUtilityV2.
+  QueueableAMS_RevokeAccess - This queueable apex class is invoked by revokeAllAccess method of ApexManagedSharingUtility.
 It queries the necessary share object records and deletes them.

 Custom Setting